As our everyday lives get more and more intertwined with the internet, we are spending more time online.

 That means it will have a no-logs policy that guarantees it doesn't keep a record of what you do online such as what websites you visit and other browsing activity.
 A good VPN provider will even get this confirmed by a third-party auditor.

 If you are going to do anything more than browse the web and read a few emails, you will be running a lot of data through your VPN.

-This means you need a VPN which doesn’t have any bandwidth limitations.
-Most premium VPNs don’t, but quite a few free VPNs still do.
+This means you need a VPN provider that doesn't have any bandwidth limitations.
+Most premium VPNs don't, but quite a few free VPNs still do.

 Do they use a secure protocol?

-Most premium VPNs these days will use OpenVPN by default (except possibly on their iOS apps).
+Most premium VPNs these days will use OpenVPN by default (except possibly on their iOS VPN apps).